Your guide to enrolment and induction

 Online enrolment is an important step to update your personal information, review your course details and check your fee and payment status.
 If you need to update your programme details, or have any difficulty enrolling, you can contact us using our enquiry form.

 To begin online enrolment, follow the instructions in your email.
 The first step is accepting the terms and conditions.
 This link will open a new page, so you may need to allow pop-ups to enable this.
-Once opened, please read the terms and conditions before closing the page, you can then return to accept the terms and conditions.
+Once opened, please read the terms and conditions before closing the page.
+You can then return to accept the terms and conditions.
 Now, continue to proceed through each page as guided until the process is complete.

 Term Time Address

-As part of online enrolment you'll be asked to check and input your personal details.
-We'll ask you for your term time address, this is the address you will be living at during term time, i.e your Uni accommodation or halls.
+As part of online enrolment, you'll be asked to check and input your personal details.
+We'll ask you for your term-time address, this is the address you will be living at during term time, i.e your Uni accommodation or halls.
 If you're not yet sure where you will be living during term time, enter the address you are currently staying at.
-We cannot confirm your enrolment without a term time address in the UK, so please provide one during online enrolment.
+We cannot confirm your enrolment without a term-time address in the UK, so please provide one during online enrolment.
 If you need to change this or edit it after online enrolment, you can do this on UDo by selecting the Student Record Tile.

 Module selection